-With three full time jewelers and over 60 combined years of experience at the jeweler's bench, our team of metalsmiths can meet all your jewelry repair needs.
+With six full time jewelers and over 60 combined years of experience at the jeweler's bench, our team of metalsmiths can meet all your jewelry repair needs.
 We specialize in antique jewelry restoration and we work in all precious metals: platinum, gold, silver and palladium.

 Whether you need your rings sized up or down, prongs re-tipped on your engagement ring, a diamond replaced in a wedding band, a ring re-shanked, or any other general jewelry needs, our experienced metal smiths are here to service you.